shrBadihi/ARDiff_Equiv_Checking/README.md

 ### JPF
 Pre-built versions of [JPF-Symbc](https://github.com/SymbolicPathFinder/jpf-symbc). and [JPF-core](https://https://github.com/javapathfinder/jpf-core) are included in the project under the folder jpf-git.

-You need to create in your home directory a .jpf directory, a directory named "jpf", and include inside a file name "site.properties" with the following content:
+You need to create in your home directory a .jpf directory and include inside a file name "site.properties" with the following content:
 ````yaml
 jpf-core = ${user.home}/.../path-to-ARDiff_Equiv_Checking-folder/Implementation/jpf-git/jpf-core
 jpf-symbc = ${user.home}/.../path-to-ARDiff_Equiv_Checking-folder/Implementation/jpf-git/jpf-symbc